 2011 ITA Regional Coach of the Year

-Overall, the veteran skipper begins his 15th year as a coach on the NCAA Division I level.
-He has been a part of eight conference championship teams and nine NCAA Tournament appearances during his successful career.
+Overall, the veteran skipper begins his 16th year as a coach on the NCAA Division I level, compiling a 126-60 career record.
+He has been a part of nine conference championship teams and 10 NCAA Tournament appearances during his successful career.

-With DuBois at the helm, the Seahawks have joined the elite of NCAA men's tennis, climbing to as high as No. 38 in the 2011 ITA's weekly rankings and moving up to No. 33 midway through the 2011-12 campaign.
-He has won 74 percent of his matches (87-31) in five seasons in the Port City.
+With DuBois at the helm, the Seahawks have joined the elite of NCAA men's tennis, climbing to as high as No. 37 in the Intercollegiate Tennis Association rankings on Feb.
+19, 2013.
+DuBois has won 74.6 percent of his matches (106-36) in six seasons in the Port City.

 On the heels of his second CAA crown, DuBois was invited by the USTA to participate in the group's High Performance Coaching Program in the conjunction with the Davis Cup during the summer of 2011.
 He joined several of the nation's top collegiate coaches and professionals Rafael Nadal and Andy Roddick to analyze current trends in technique, tactics and training.

 In the fall of 2008, DuBois was selected by the United States Tennis Association (USTA) to take part in a High Performance Coaching Program at the US Open professional Grand Slam event.
 A select group of High Performance Coaches from across the country met to consult and study with the USTA in the development of top level professional players from top junior players.

 Prior to UNCW, DuBois was an assistant at N.C.
 State.
 He helped the Wolfpack achieve its second straight post-season berth, a No. 41 national ranking and coached Daria Petrovic and Alejandra Guerra to the NCAA Division I Doubles Championships in Athens, Ga.